Stewart Lee: 1989–1999: stand-up, radio and TV

-2000–2004: Quitting stand-up
+2000–2004: quitting stand-up

-In 2001, Lee published his first novel, The Perfect Fool.
-In the same year he performed Pea Green Boat, a stand-up show which revolved around the deconstruction of the Edward Lear poem "The Owl and the Pussycat" and a tale of his own broken toilet.
+In 2001 Lee published his first novel, The Perfect Fool.
+In the same year he performed Pea Green Boat, a stand-up show which revolved around the deconstruction of the Edward Lear poem "The Owl and the Pussy-Cat" and a tale of his own broken toilet.
 This would later be condensed to focus mainly on the poem itself, and a 15-minute version aired on Radio 4.
 In 2007, Go Faster Stripe released a 25-minute edit on CD and 10" Vinyl.

 During late 2000 and early 2001, Lee retired from stand-up comedy.
 2001 became the first year since 1987 that he did not perform at the Edinburgh Festival Fringe.
 While Lee found himself gradually performing less stand-up and moving away from the stage, he continued his directorial duties on television.
 Two pilots were made for Channel 4, Cluub Zarathustra and Head Farm, but neither was developed into a series.
 The former featured all the ingredients that would later appear in Attention Scum, a BBC Two series fronted by Simon Munnery's "League Against Tedium" character, which also featured Kevin Eldon, Johnny Vegas and Roger Mann, as well as Richard Thomas and opera singer Lore Lixenberg.

 At the 2003 Edinburgh Festival Fringe, Lee directed Johnny Vegas's first DVD, Who's Ready For Ice Cream?.
 In 2004, he returned to stand-up comedy with the show Standup Comedian.
 Lee is a regular music critic for The Guardian.
 In 2003, he said that his favourite bands include The Fall, Giant Sand and Calexico and that he listens to "a lot of jazz, 60s and folk music but I really like Ms. Dynamite and The Streets".